 STRATEGY 5.3: Ensure that employees have the tools and skills necessary to provide excellent service.

 - TACTIC 5.3.1 — Develop a gap analysis regarding the skills and tools needed by library personnel.

-STRATEGY 5.4: Increase employee awareness of professional development opportunities.
+STRATEGY 5.4: Increase employee awareness of professional development and other lifelong learning opportunities.